hl7-eu/xshare-ips-plus/input/pagecontent/content.md

 <p> </p>
 </div>

-The figure above provides a view of the data elements as recommended in the *Proposal for a harmonized core data set across health care, population health and clinical research* for the content of the IPS+.
+The figure below provides a view of the data elements as recommended in the *Proposal for a harmonized core data set across health care, population health and clinical research* for the content of the IPS+.
 These recommendations are the results of:

 * Substantial desk research and analysis across multiple data element lists from European and US projects
 * Prioritization of elements most commonly included in clinical trial protocols